johnvenkiah/John_Venkiah_Musician/README.md

 I also used easily recognisable icons from Font Awesome for social media and music service-links that follow the same color scheme.

-Structure
+## Structure

 The website structure is basic, where the header, footer and social media navigational bars are always visible, and the main content of the page navigated to is central.

-Home - The main content is the new album, almost in the middle, with a short description urging the user to listen to my new album
+- Home - The main content is the new album, almost in the middle, with a short description urging the user to listen to my new album

-Listen - Here, the main content is a scrollable element containing embedded web-players of different albums or playlists with my music.
+- Listen - Here, the main content is a scrollable element containing embedded web-players of different albums or playlists with my music.
 Below each one are four icons, to my music on different music services.

-Videos - Several embedded videos from YouTube fill out the main content of this page, with live concerts and music videos that I have been a part of.
+- Videos - Several embedded videos from YouTube fill out the main content of this page, with live concerts and music videos that I have been a part of.

+- About - Here users can read a short background about John, together with images of groups he is a part of.

-Get in touch - This is a web form in which users can enter their name, email, a message and subscribe to a newsletter.
+- Get in touch - This is a web form in which users can enter their name, email, a message and subscribe to a newsletter.

 Wireframes